 D. Annual Reviews

-To facilitate the process of communication and accountability among peers, school directors will be reviewed annually by the faculty within their school during April of the spring semester.
+To facilitate the process of communication and accountability among peers, school directors will be reviewed every other year by the faculty within their school during April of the spring semester.
 The designation of faculty who may participate in this review will be determined in the bylaws of the school.
 A survey instrument will be administered to all of the College faculty in respect to the school director of their individual school by the Office of the Dean.
 The survey instrument will be drafted by the Personnel Committee and approved by the faculty and then recommended to the Dean for approval, and the Dean will decide if the form is used.
 A written summary of the evaluation shall be distributed to the faculty and director of each school by the Dean.
 Other forms of evaluation deemed appropriate may be adopted by the schools, with the approval of the Dean.

 E. Vacancies in Position